Visitor’s Guide

 Read More

-Located to the east of the Warner Valley and directly south of Hart Mountain National Antelope Refuge, the High Lakes plateau is dotted with intermittent lakes and playas.
+Located directly south of Hart Mountain National Antelope Refuge, the High Lakes plateau is dotted with intermittent lakes and playas.
 The area is part of an important regional migration corridor for pronghorn and other wildlife and contains some of the greatest concentrations of rock art in North America, some dating to more than 7,000 years old.
-This plateau lies within the High Lakes Area of Critical Environmental Concern, a nearly 40,000-acre management unit designated to protect the area's unique cultural, botanical and wildlife values.
+This plateau lies within the High Lakes Area of Critical Environmental Concern, a nearly 40,000-acre expanse that protects the area's unique cultural, botanical and wildlife values.

 Learn More